This section was written by Leandro Cabo from rhcplivearchive.com

 Leaked to the internet

-A few months later, he gave another CD-R with 13 songs to friends.
-Most of the songs were eventually officially released, but five were completely unknown until it leaked to the internet sometime in 2006.
+A few months later, he gave yet another CD-R with 13 songs to friends.
+Five of the songs remained unreleased until it leaked to the internet in early 2006.

 Dates: November 1999 - April 2000